Lend a Hand at the Stable

 Work for Water

 The UNICEF Tap Project is a nationwide campaign that affords everyone the opportunity to help provide the world’s children with safe, clean water.
 We don’t usually think twice about the quality of our water but more than 900 million people around the globe do not have access to clean drinking water and approximately 1,400 children perish from water-related illnesses daily.
 A one-dollar donation can provide a child with clean water for 40 days, or 40 children with access to safe water for one day.
-World Water Week (March 21-28) will raise awareness of the world water crisis and vital funds to help millions of children it impacts daily.
 Kids can join the cause by organizing a lemonade stand, bake sale, car wash, or similar fundraising event and donating their proceeds.
 Visit here to sign up and find a list of ways to get involved.

 Do Your Kids Volunteer?